AI Agent Skills

 to-prd

-Matt PocockTurn the current conversation context into a PRD and publish it to the project issue tracker.
-Use when user wants to create a PRD from the current context.
+Matt PocockTurn the current conversation into a PRD and publish it to the project issue tracker — no interview, just synthesis of what you've already discussed.

 triage